maosan132/Tictactoe-OOP-Project/README.md

-# Project Name
+# Tic-Tac-Toe

-> One paragraph statement about the project.
+> Development of the tic-tac-toe game using Ruby language and OOP approach.

 ![screenshot](./app_screenshot.png)